OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-07.md

 ## Matthew 7:11

-If you, then, being evil, know how to give good gifts to your children, how much more will your Father in heaven give good things to those who ask Him!
+If you, then, though flawed, know how to give good gifts to your children, how much more will your Father in heaven give good things to those who ask Him!

 ---